-🔧 Canoeing: Exploring the water
+🌺 🛟 Canoeing: Exploring the water

 Learn to canoe on the lake while looking for turtles and fish.
-It includes a brief discussion about how the lake was formed and the journey the water makes to Lake Michigan.
-This class must be taught by camp staff per insurance reasons.
+This class includes a brief discussion about how the lake was formed and the journey the water makes to Lake Michigan.
+This class must be taught by a camp instructor, but schools are highly encouraged to assign a chaperone or teacher to assist the canoeing class (in addition to the adult that accompanies the groups through their rotation).